In the Workplace

 Are there time limits for filing claims?

 The statute of limitations under California law is one year from the last act of discrimination or harassment.
-The statute of limitations under Title VII is 180 days, which in California is extended to 300 days.
+The statute of limitations under Title VII is three years, which in California is extended to 300 days.
 The statute of limitations stops running when the employee files a complaint with the relevant administrative agency—either the EEOC or the DFEH.
 The filing of an administrative complaint is a relatively simple task that can be accomplished online or by phone, without the assistance of an attorney.

 Can an employer punish someone for complaining about unlawful discrimination and harassment?

-Both federal and state law broadly prohibit an employer from retaliating against any person (whether or not an employee) for making a discrimination or harassment complaint, assisting another person in making a complaint, testifying or otherwise participating in a discrimination or harassment investigation.
+No. Both federal and state law broadly prohibit an employer from retaliating against any person (whether or not an employee) for making a discrimination or harassment complaint, assisting another person in making a complaint, testifying or otherwise participating in a discrimination or harassment investigation.
 The statutes prohibit all forms of retaliation, from threats and negative performance reviews to termination or non-renewal of employment.
 Retaliation is a separate violation, even if the underlying complaint is disproved or found to lack merit.

 • What are an employer’s obligations under discrimination and harassment laws?